DeviantEng/lidarr-generate-mbid-cache/README.md

 ---

 ## Notes

+- First run will create a default `config.ini` if missing and exit with a message so you can fill in the API key.
-- Interrupt/resume safe: the CSV is updated after each MBID.
+- CSV is updated after each MBID; safe to interrupt and resume.
 - By default the Docker container runs forever, following the schedule in `config.ini`.